-Pomerania offers an unusual way of visiting the region – out of the canoe, thanks to the over 30 navigable canoe trails, whose total length is 3 000 kilometres.
+Pomerania offers an unusual way of visiting the region – out of the canoe, thanks to the over 30 navigable canoe trails and 40 kayak routes.
 Do you regard constant paddling as boring?
 Certainly not here!
 When you enter the mountain river you will struggle not to fall into the water, but when you sail on picturesque lakes and rivers you will be fascinated by the beautiful landscapes.
 Furthermore, only in Pomerania can you finish the canoeing trip over the seacoast.

 Down the Nogat, the Szkarpawa and the Wisła Królewiecka – canoeing in the rivers of the Żuławy Loop (Pętla Żuławska)

 An original alternative to your typical canoeing trip may be a several-day journey along the rivers of the Żuławy Loop.